strangeup/Quantum-Chaology/README.md

 Please note that amongst all of this I am still learning as well, any mistakes, contradictions or omissions please leave comments/issues!
 I don't profess that everything I have done is the best way (in fact I'm almost positive it isn't!) but this is how I have proceeded and I hope that this will be  useful for others starting out out with this manner of project.

+The rest of this readme documents the progression of the project.
+For more detailed information of specific files try my [wiki](https://github.com/strangeup/Quantum-Chaology/wiki) or the readme in the folder containing the file.

 ## Acknowledgements

 Many thanks to Paul for co-writing this simulation with me and to [Inducer](https://github.com/inducer) for making the initial bindings used for LAPACK and UMFPACK so accessible.